nubbel/SkinKit/README.md

 - Simple interface for loading skins.
 - Skins encapsulate the appearance modifications that make your app look special.
 - **Useful defaults**: When using `SKDefaultSkin` or a subclass, you don't need to specify every single property.
 Instead the skin makes useful assumptions by calculating colors based on properties you provide.
-For example, when set the `baseTintColor` the `backgroundColor` is *automagically* set to a lighter version of that color while the `tabBarTintColor` gets a darker one.
+For example, when the `baseTintColor` is specified the `backgroundColor` is *automagically* set to a lighter version of that color while the `tabBarTintColor` gets a darker one.
 To learn more about that magic, read the [Building skins](#building-skins) section.
 - The framework allows customization of UI elements that don't support the `UIAppearance` proxy, such as setting the background color (or a pattern image) on a regular `UIView`.
 - Use bundles for your skins.